Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 “These are scientists who need $10,000 to $20,000 to jumpstart basic research projects.
 You can’t just walk in and apply to the NIH without data to support your hypothesis.”

-The Discovery Fund program has since awarded just over $1 million for pilot projects, according to David Calkins, Ph.D., vice chair for strategy in and director of the Vanderbilt Vision Research Center, with multiple projects attracting substantial NIH funding.
-VEI is now annually one of the top 10 programs receiving financial support from the NIH.
+The Discovery Fund program has since awarded just over $1 million for pilot projects, with multiple projects attracting substantial subsequent NIH funding, said David Calkins, Ph.D., Denis O’Day Professor and Vice Chair for Strategy in Ophthalmology and Visual Sciences.
+VEI is now one of the top 10 programs annually receiving financial support from the NIH.

 “Innovation takes time and resources,” Calkins said.
 “The commitment of our board members to consistently provide pilot funding is the spark that starts the engine of discovery.
 Their generosity begins the process of advancing new treatments for blinding eye disease.”